Shifted CholeskyQR for sparse matrices: Acknowledgments

 \section{Acknowledgments}

-First, we would like to acknowledge the support of Professor Zhonghua Qiao from the Hong Kong Polytechnic University.
-We are also grateful for the ideas provided by Professor Tiexiang Li from Southeastern University, and for the discussions we had with her regarding sparse matrices.
-Additionally, we would like to thank Professor Valeria Simoncini and Dr. Davide Palitta from University of Bologna for their valuable discussions and suggestions during the seminar.
-We also extend our gratitude to Dr. Yuji Nakatsukasa from Oxford University for his advice on CholeskyQR.
+We acknowledge the help of Professor Zhonghua Qiao from the Hong Kong Polytechnic University with regard to this topic.
+We are also grateful for the idea provided by Professor Tiexiang Li from Southeast University, and for the discussions with her about sparse matrices.
+Additionally, we thank Professor Valeria Simoncini from University of Bologna and Professor Michael Kwok-Po Ng from Hong Kong Baptist University for their valuable suggestions.
+We also extend our gratitude to Dr. Yuji Nakatsukasa from Oxford University for the tips on CholeskyQR.